Norway wealth fund employee sues for workplace gender discrimination

 She said she was also asked by some of her male colleagues to change the soap in the men's bathroom and to check whether there was fresh milk in the fridge in a communal area.

-"Bull Daae has been discriminated against in pay compared to male colleagues who have had, and still have, the same work or work of equal value," said Bull Daae's lawyer, Sigurd Knudtzon, in documents submitted to the court ahead of the trial's start.
+"Are there such big differences (in work tasks) that can legitimate such large pay differences?
+Or are we in front of a clear, systematic case of pay discrimination based on gender?"
+Bull Daae's lawyer, Sigurd Knudtzon, told the court.

-The fund said the relationship between employee and employer had "broken down" despite its efforts to improve it.
+The lawyer representing the fund said the relationship between employee and employer had broken down despite its efforts to improve it.

-It said it had tried for "many years" to help Bull Daae and then resolve the conflict.
+"The bank had respected her, valued her, liked her, given her exciting opportunies and tried to help her," Jan Fougner told the court.

-"Neither have proven possible to do," Jan Fougner, the lawyer representing the bank, said in documents submitted to the court.
+"They have tried for over a year to resolve this situation but this was not achievable.
+This is a sad case."

 ($1 = 10.3987 Norwegian crowns)